 Due to the thickening and bleeding of misplaced uterine tissue, endometriosis makes it hard for the body to get adequate circulation in all regions.
-This is where EOs such as Cypress oil come in to the rescue.
-Cypress EO has been shown to improve circulation and provide a much needed boost to nutrient rich blood in the body.
-Coupled with the other EOs, this hot bath will offer a holistic treatment for endometriosis.
+This is where essential oils such as Cypress oil come in to the rescue.
+Cypress oil has been shown to improve circulation and provide a much needed boost to nutrient rich blood in the body.
+Coupled with the other essential oils, this hot bath will offer a holistic treatment for endometriosis.

 To make use of this blend, mix all your essential oils in a hot bath drop by drop.
 Stir up the bath and soak inside for about 20 minutes.
 The essential oils will provide unrivaled antispasmodic, anti-inflammatory, antiseptic and other medicinal properties that will help provide a well rounded treatment for endometriosis.

-Recipe 4: EO Recipe for Scar Tissue and Endometriosis Adhesion
+Recipe 4: Recipe for Scar Tissue and Endometriosis Adhesion

 - Tablespoon of Rosehip seed oil